 Managed beans and EJB session and message-driven beans support interception.
-The Java interceptors specification defines the basic programming model and semantics.
-This specification defines a typesafe mechanism for binding interceptors to beans using interceptor binding types.
+Interceptors are used to separate crosscutting concerns from business logic.
+The Java Interceptors specification defines the basic programming model and semantics.
+This specification defines a typesafe mechanism for associating interceptors to beans using interceptor bindings.